abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Types
 ===

 In this chapter we will talk about types.
-This might be disappointing for you, if you expected to learn about as many *new* categories as possible (which you don't even suspect that they are categories till the unexpected reveal), as we've been talking about the category of types in a given programming language ever since the first chapter, and we already know how they form a category.
+This might be disappointing for you, if you expected to learn about as many *new* categories as possible (which you don't even suspect are really categories till the unexpected reveal), as we've been talking about the category of types in a given programming language ever since the first chapter, and we already know how they form a category.
 We are also already familiar with the Curry-Howard correspondence that connects types and logic.
 However, types are not just about programming languages.
 And they are more than just another category.
 They are also at the heart of a mathematical theory known as *type theory*.

 Type theory is an alternative to set theory, as well as category theory itself, as a foundational language of mathematics, and it is as powerful tool as any of those formalisms.

 Sets, Types and Russell's paradox
 ===

 We started talking about sets again.
 Most books about category theory (and mathematics in general) begin with sets, and often go back to sets.
-Even in a book about category theory like this one, the standard definitions of most mathematical objects involve sets.
+Even in a book about category theory, like this one, the standard definitions of most mathematical objects involve sets.
 Indeed, upon hearing the definition about monoids being one-object categories, a person who only knows about sets might say:

 > "Forget that!
 Have you seen a set?
 It's the same thing, but you also have this binary operation."